 Then, for any $k\geq 1$, it is sufficient to show the following: \begin{enumerate} \item $\Pr_{h^*\sim \mathcal{H}^k}[h^*(x)=h^*(q)]\geq p_{\mathrm{near},r}^k$ \item $\Pr_{h^*\sim \mathcal{H}^k}[h^*(x')=h^*(q)]\leq p_{\mathrm{near},r}^{kc_{i,r}^2(1-o(1))}$ \end{enumerate}

 \end{lemma}

-This lemma suggests that we can apply LSH several time to separate points in different level sets.
-It is useful for recovering points in a specific level set when estimating the "importance" of a point based on its distance from query point.
-We will discuss more in section~\ref{sec:data}.

-We use similar definition in \cite{ckns20}. \begin{definition}[Kernel cost] Givent a kernel $f$, which has geometric weight levels $L_r$'s and distance levels $z_r$'s defined in Definition~\ref{def:level}.
+This lemma suggests that we can apply LSH several times to separate points in different level sets.
+It is useful for recovering points in a specific level set when estimating the ``importance" of a point based on its distance from the query point.
+We will discuss more in Section~\ref{sec:data}.
+We use a similar definition for the cost of the kernel in \cite{ckns20}. \begin{definition}[Kernel cost] Given a kernel $f$, which has geometric weight levels $L_r$'s and distance levels $z_r$'s defined in Definition~\ref{def:level}.
 For any $r\in[R]$, we define the kernel cost $f$ for $L_r$ as

 where $c_{i,r}:=\min\{\frac{z_{i-1}}{z_{r}},\log^\frac{1}{7}n\}$.